The Little People (The Twilight Zone): Plot

 Astronauts William Fletcher, the can-do captain, and Peter Craig, the malcontent co-pilot, set down in a canyon on an alien planet to repair their ship.
 While arguing, Fletcher asks Craig what he would want if he had things his way, and Craig responds that he'd like to be the one giving the orders.
 Shortly after, Craig hears a sound, though Fletcher does not.

 Craig goes scouting over a period of days, leaving Fletcher to repair the ship.
-One day Craig returns, strutting a bit, and Fletcher asks why he does not seem to have drunk any water in the past two days.
+One day Craig returns, strutting a bit, and Fletcher asks why he does not seem to have drunk any water in the past 24 hours.
 Fletcher discovers that Craig has found water.
 Pressed, Craig reveals that he found a city populated by people no bigger than ants, and takes Fletcher to see them, revealing that he used mathematics to communicate with them.
 He says he loves having an entire population terrified of him, and refers to himself as a god.
 Craig begins terrorizing the population by crushing three of their buildings.
 Fletcher knocks him out and apologizes to the tiny folk.

 Later, Fletcher finds that Craig had coerced the tiny people to build a life-size statue of him.
-Fletcher tells Craig that the repairs are done and they can depart.
-Craig pulls a gun on Fletcher and orders Fletcher to leave the planet without him.
+He tells Craig that the repairs are done and they can depart.
+Craig pulls a gun on him and orders him to leave the planet without him.
 Fletcher does his best to talk Craig into coming along, telling him he'll be lonely, but Craig fires at the statue, blowing off the head, and again orders him to leave.
 Fletcher leaves in disgust.
 Craig gloats and throws the broken-off head of the statue at the city, cackling maniacally as tiny voices cry out in panic and tiny sirens wail.

 Another ship lands and two spacemen, taller than the mountains, emerge.
 They too are repairing their ship.
 Craig shouts at them to go away, claiming, "Don't you understand?!
 I am the god!
 I am the god, don't you understand?!
 I am the god!"
 One of them notices and picks Craig up to examine him, unintentionally crushing him to death.
 He casually discards the body and the two giant spacemen leave.
 The little people rejoice at his death, pulling the statue of Craig down on top of his lifeless body.